robinhood/faust/docs/glossary.rst

         situations.

     transport
-        A communication channel used to send and receive messages, e.g. Kafka.
+        A communication mechanism used to send and receive messages, for example Kafka.